Efren Reyes: Career

-Professional career

-In 1978, Reyes competed in the Philippines vs. Japan Rotation Competition, where Reyes represented the Philippines alongside Jose Parica, Rodolfo Luat, Jorge Dacer and Manuel Flores, where the Philippines team won two years in a row until the event ended.
-In 1979, Reyes defeated Japanese champion Takeshi Okumura to win the All Japan Championship in nine-ball, although not winning the all around title that year.

 In 1983, Reyes took on Pepito Dacer in the finals of the Philippine Rotation Championship.
 The finals were played in race-to-39 and the players competed over 11 racks on a weekly basis.
 On the seventh week of play, Reyes defeated Dacer 39–32.
-By the mid 1980s, Reyes was considered one the best players in the country and was banned even from playing in some tournaments on account of him "being too good", which lead Reyes to travel to the United States in 1985.
+During the 1980s, when Reyes was considered a top-class player in his homeland but not yet internationally recognized, he went to the United States to hustle.
+Reyes claims to have earned $80,000 in a single week, making him a folk hero back in the Philippines.

-In 1985, at the start of his career in the U.S., he used the alias "Cesar Morales" to hide his identity so he would be allowed to compete unknown.
-Although shortly after Reyes was discovered, when he won the first tournament he entered in the Houston Red's 9-Ball Open with a field of 108 of the top players in the country.
-The same year Reyes finished third in the U.S. Open 9-Ball Championship.
-Reyes began winning a number of tournaments in the United States and in Asia, traveling back and forth between the two, garnering attention and recognition internationally.
+Reyes began winning a number of tournaments in the United States, Europe and parts of Asia, garnering attention and recognition worldwide.
+At the start of his career, he used aliases such as "Cesar Morales" to hide his identity so he would be allowed to compete.
+Reyes became internationally known at the U.S. Open 9-Ball Championship in 1994.
+Having finished third in 1985, he defeated Nick Varner in the finals and became the first non-American to win the event.

-In 1994, Reyes won the U.S. Open 9-Ball Championship by defeating Nick Varner in the finals and became the first non-American to win the event.
-In 1996, Reyes and Earl Strickland were chosen as the two best players in the world, to compete against each other in a challenge match, named after the recently released film The Color of Money.
+Two years later, Reyes and Earl Strickland were chosen to compete in an event, named after the recently released The Color of Money movie.
 The event was a three-day race-to-120 challenge match of nine-ball.
 It was held in Hong Kong, with a winner-take-all prize of $100,000.
-Reyes won the match 120–117 despite being 17 racks behind, to win the prize.
-In 1999, Reyes won the first televised World Pool Championship that was hosted by Matchroom Pool.
-At the time, the tournament was not recognized by the World Pool Association, which ran their own event, although they later acknowledged the event was an official WPA World Championship.
+Reyes won the match 120–117 despite being 17 racks behind, to win the all-time largest purse in any professional pool event.
+In 1999, Reyes won the first televised World Pool Championship that was hosted by Matchroom Pool, earning $60,000, which was the largest first-place prize in a pool tournament.
+At the time, the tournament was not recognized by the World Pool-Billiard Association, which ran their own event, although they later acknowledged the event was an official World Championship.
 This made Reyes the second Filipino player after Jose Parica to win a world championship in pocket billiards.
 In 2001, Reyes participated in the 2001 Tokyo 9-Ball Open, the event had over 700 players participating.
-Reyes dominated the event, beating Niels Feijen in the finals 15–7 and earning $163,000 first prize.
-At the time, this was the biggest first prize in a pool tournament.
+Reyes won the event, beating Niels Feijen in the finals 15–7 and earning $163,000 first prize.
+At the time, this was the largest first prize in a pool tournament.